hasura/graphql-engine/docs/graphql/manual/actions/action-handlers.rst

 ------------

 When the action mutation is called, Hasura makes a ``POST`` request to the handler with the mutation arguments and the session variables.

-The request payload is:
+The request payload is of the format:

 .. code-block:: json

     {
       "session_variables": {
-        "x-hasura-user-id": "<session user id>"
+        "x-hasura-user-id": "<session user id>",
         "x-hasura-role": "<session user role>"
       },
       "input": {